limeleaf-collective/website/content/services/consulting.md

   - Feature writing
   - Bug fixing

-## What's Included
+## Consulting Packages for Projects of Any Size

+We can work with you to provide whatever level of help you need.

+Here's an example from a recent engagement.
+The customer engaged us for four weeks to help with an election reporting web app.

+- System architecture and infrastructure recommendations to ensure app can handle 8,500-10,000 new daily database records
+- Five hours of document and/or code review
 - Two hours per week of live meeting participation
-- Five hours of document and/or code review
-- Join and answer questions in one of your internal chat channels (US Eastern business hours)
+- Join and answer questions in one internal chat channel for one month (US Eastern business hours)

 Ready to get started?
 [Contact us](https://limeleaf.net/contact/ "Contact us") for a free project assessment.